 On the contrary, it means mental strength.

-It is the ability to exercise inner strength in everyday life and the ability to deal effectively with all challenges.
+It is the ability to exercise inner strength in everyday life and deal effectively with all challenges.
 This requires a certain degree of willpower, self-discipline, and perseverance.

 - We must learn to keep our mind focused on what we are doing and not let it get distracted.